Best 3 Methods to Recover Deleted Folders on Mac

 2. Go to the Applications folder and launch Disk Drill by clicking on its icon.

-3. Click the Search for lost data button next to the drive where the deleted folder was located.Scan your disk for deleted folders using Disk Drill
+3. Click the Search for lost data button next to the drive where the deleted folder was located.Image of Disk Drill's device selection screen, showing where you can choose the device from which you've deleted folders

 4. Locate the deleted folder you are interested in.
 If Disk Drill was unable to restore the original folder structure, find the files that were contained in the folder you deleted.